 This standard shall be effective for the financial reporting periods beginning on or after 1 January 2026 with an option to early adopt.
-This standard shall be adopted at the same time as adoption of FAS 45 "Quasi-Equity (Including Investment Accounts)".
+This standard shall be effective for the financial periods beginning on or after 1 January 2026 with an option to early adopt.
+This standard shall be adopted at the same time as adoption of FAS 45 "Quasi Equity (Including Investment Accounts)".
 The Group does not expect any significant impact on the adoption of this standard.

-iv) FAS 47: Transfer of Assets Between Investment Pools
+ii) FAS 47: Transfer of Assets Between Investment Pools